Neunkhausen

 Neunkhausen is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The community lies in the Westerwald between Limburg and Siegen on the boundary with North Rhine-Westphalia.
 Neunkhausen belongs to the Verbandsgemeinde of Bad Marienberg, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 In 1215, Adelheit von Molsberg endowed the parish of Kirburg to found a monastery.
 On the spot, which is still called Zum Altenkloster (“At the Old Monastery”), a chapel brings the past to mind.
 It nowadays belongs to the Ortsgemeinde of Neunkhausen.
 For the monks living there then, the rough climate on the Neunkhäuser Plateau, as it was known, was too harsh.
 They moved to a spot on the river Nister where they built the Marienstatt Monastery.

-In 1259, Neunkhausen had its first documentary mention.
+In 1259, Neunkhausen had its first documented mention.
 All statistics and information about Neunkhausen in the Middle Ages stem from the Marienstatt Monastery's documents.